jpdery/moobile-core-doc/Source/Control/Control.md

 #### Returns:

-- *Boolean* Whether the control is selected.
+- `Boolean` Whether the control is selected.

 -----

 ### setHighlighted(value) {#setHighlighted}

-Sets whether the control is selected by adding or removing the `is-highlighted` CSS class to the control's element.
+Sets whether the control is selected.
+The CSS class `is-highlighted` is added to the control element upon being highlighted.

 #### Parameters: